hannahbull/subtitle_align/README.md

 > Computed over 2642663 frames, 20338 sentences - Frame-level accuracy: 70.89 F1@0.10: 74.08 F1@0.25: 66.78 F1@0.50: 53.22

-The predicted aligned subtitles are save in the folder provided in the argument `save_postpro_subs_folder`, by default `inference_output/subtitles_postprocessing`.
+The predicted aligned subtitles are saved in the folder provided in the argument `save_postpro_subs_folder`, by default `inference_output/subtitles_postprocessing`.